-No use getting those Christmas lights up to find they don’t work.
-So test them first.
+No use getting those Christmas lights up to find they don’t work, so test them first.
 Stretch them out, switch them on, and make sure all the bulbs are working.
 It’s much easier to replace a bulb when your lights are on the floor.

 Some general tips are to use warm white lights as the foundation for your display.
 These can be used to accent the various edges of your house particularly around the gables.

-4. Save electricty and switch to solar
+4. Switch to solar

-Solar-powered lights are becoming a popular choice, they charge through the day and then shine at night.
-Although they can be a little more pricey to buy than regular LED lights, they can last up to six hours with around eight to 10 hours of solar charge.
+Solar-powered lights are a popular choice because they charge throughout the day and then shine through the night.
+Although they can be a little pricier than regular LED lights, they can last up to 6 hours with around 8 to 10 hours of solar charge.
 Plenty of time to impress your neighbours.

 Safety first when it comes to decorating your home!
-It may sound obvious, but If you’re putting Christmas lights up high, use a sturdy ladder and consider asking for some help.
+It may sound obvious, but If you’re putting Christmas lights up high, use a sturdy ladder and ask for some help.
 If you’re heading up on the roof, consider investing in a safety strap in case you slip on tiles.
 And always wear shoes with grip and avoid decorating in wet conditions.

-It might be obvious, but always double check your lights are fit for purpose, for example, indoor and outdoor use.
+It’s also important to doublecheck that your lights are fit for purpose, for example, indoor and outdoor use.